Are Multimodal Embeddings Truly Beneficial for Recommendation? A Deep Dive into Whole vs. Individual Modalities: Discussion

 For instance, as described in \autoref{tab:dualknockout_discussion} under Dual Knockout, where features were substituted with Gaussian noise, the changes in Recall@10 were surprisingly minimal.
 On the Clothing dataset, BM3's performance dropped by only 1.1\%, while on Sports, it decreased by 4.6\%.
 Remarkably, on the Baby dataset, its performance slightly increased by 3.1\%.
 Similarly, SLMRec's performance changed by -3.1\% (Clothing), -3.2\% (Sports), and -1.4\% (Baby).
 VBPR showed changes of -6.1\% (Clothing), -0.7\% (Sports), and +3.7\% (Baby).
 Similar trends were observed when replacing modal embeddings with constant vectors.
 Metrics fluctuated slightly across datasets and methods, suggesting model performance relies mainly on user item interaction signals rather than multimodal semantics.

-To investigate this phenomenon more deeply, we selected the most common MMRec baseline VBPR for a more granular analysis.
+To investigate this phenomenon more deeply, we selected the most common multimodal recommendation baseline VBPR for a more granular analysis.
 By systematically manipulating the numerical distribution of the replaced embeddings, we observed the following behaviors:

 \begin{itemize} \item \textbf{Degradation to BPR:} When the modality embedding is set to all zeros, VBPR effectively reduces to the standard BPR model.
 Its performance becomes almost indistinguishable from that of BPR, and as shown in \autoref{fig:sub1}, their performance curves closely align under varying values of the regularization weight (\texttt{reg\_weight}).
 This phenomenon is fully consistent with theoretical expectations.